 There are 3 possible combinations for the try block

-• the 1st try block is followed by catch block only
+- the 1st try block is followed by a catch block only

-The only other possible combination is, try block followed by multiple catch blocks
+The only other possible combination is, try a block followed by multiple catch blocks

-Whether multiple catches is possible for a single try block?
+Are multiple catches possible for a single try block?

 Ans:

 Yes, it is very much possible to declare multiple catch blocks for a single try block.
-Example, as shown in the below screen capture
+For example, as shown in the below screen capture

 What are the rules for declaring multiple catch blocks?

-For try with multiple catch blocks, an order of exception declaration is very important.
-That’s, a most specific exception must come up 1st in the order and follow by the more general exception.
+Ans: For a try with multiple catch blocks, the order of exception declaration is very important.
+That is, the most specific exception must appear first, followed by the more general exception.

-In other words, if there exists a parent-child relationship between 2 exception then child exception must come 1st up in the order and then followed by parent exception Otherwise, compile-time error will be thrown stating “Exception Name-Of-Exception has already been caught” Also, declaring multiple catches with the same type of exception results in compile-time error stating “Unreachable catch block for Exception-Type.
+In other words, if there exists a parent-child relationship between 2 exceptions then the child exception must come 1st up in the order and then be followed by the parent exception Otherwise, a compile-time error will be thrown stating “Exception Name-Of-Exception has already been caught” Also, declaring multiple catches with the same type of exception results in a compile-time error stating “Unreachable catch block for Exception-Type.
 The catch block already handles it for Exception-Type.”

 Whether it is very mandatory to include curly braces for the try-catch-finally block, what happens if not included?

-Ans: Yes, it is must include curly braces for try block, catch block, and finally block even if it contains just one line of code.
-Otherwise, the compile-time error will be thrown, as shown in the below screen capture.
+Ans: Yes, it must include curly braces for the try, catch, and finally blocks, even if they contain just one line of code.
+Otherwise, a compile-time error will be thrown, as shown in the screenshot below.

-Whether nested try-catch block is possible inside an outer try-catch block
+Whether a nested try-catch block is possible inside an outer try-catch block

 Can we write any Java statements in between try block & catch block?

 Ans: No, any statement in between try block & catch block results in the compile-time error.
-Example, as shown in the below screen capture
+For example, as shown in the below screen capture

 What is the main purpose of finally block in Java?

-Ans: The main purpose of finally block is to perform clean-up activities or code clean-up like closing database connection & closing streams or file resources, etc. finally block is always associated with a try-catch block
+Ans: The main purpose of Finally block is to perform clean-up activities or code clean-up like closing database connections & closing streams or file resources, etc. Finally, the block is always associated with a try-catch block

-Can we have finally block followed by try block (without catch block)?
+Can we have finally block followed by a try block (without a catch block)?

-Yes, it is a valid sequence to have try block followed by finally block (without catch block or multiple blocks in between them)
+Ans: Yes, it is a valid sequence to have a try block followed by finally block (without a catch block or multiple blocks in between them)

-Whether it is possible to write any statements after finally block?
+Is it possible to write any statements after finally block?

 Whether finally block always executed, irrespective of any exception?

-Ans: finally, block always executed irrespective of whether an exception is thrown or NOT, and it is handled or NOT But on one condition, finally won’t be executed when it encounters System.exit(); method as it kills the program execution further
+Ans: Finally, the block is always executed irrespective of whether an exception is thrown or NOT, and whether it is handled or NOT But on one condition, finally won’t be executed when it encounters the System.exit(); method as it kills the program execution further

-Will finally block always be executed even if there is a return statement inside both try block or catch block?
+Will the finally block always be executed even if there is a return statement inside both the try block or catch block?

-There are 9 possible combinations to return a value from method enclosing the try-catch-finally block
+Ans: There are 9 possible combinations to return a value from the method enclosing the try-catch-finally block

 Whether exception raises from a catch block?

-Ans: It is very much possible that, the code inside the catch block to raises exception and this need to be handled Otherwise, the program terminates abnormally
+Ans: It is very much possible that the code inside the catch block raises an exception and this needs to be handled Otherwise, the program terminates abnormally

-Whether it is possible to declare catch block with the same exception-type twice, for example, ArithmeticException?
+It is possible to declare a catch block with the same exception type twice, for example, ArithmeticException?

 Ans: No, it isn’t possible to declare multiple catches with the same exception type.
 This leads to a compile-time error stating, “Unreachable catch block for ArithmeticException.
 The catch block already handles it for ArithmeticException”.
-Example, as shown in the below screen capture
+For example, as shown in the below screen capture

 Exception information: